 - Invest in measuring the impact of D&I initiatives

 - Consider inclusion and equality beyond gender – in particular for people with disability

 - Support the D&I practitioner’s ability to effect change and to promote accountability in the organisation

 - Support stand-alone D&I roles instead of allocating the D&I role as an additional responsibility to the HR portfolio – this will ensure there is time to adequately collaborate with internal senior management and staff and external stakeholders while championing the implementation and management of D&I initiatives

 - Provide a transparent process of reporting while considering the areas of improvement.

 Despite the well-known business benefits of D&I, many Australian organisations do not adequately resource their D&I function or put in place measureable goals or accountabilities for their D&I activities.

-These are the findings of new research by The University of Sydney Business School [email protected] Research Group in collaboration with Macquarie University, the Australian Human Resources Institute (AHRI) and DCA.
+These are the findings of 2015 research by The University of Sydney Business School [email protected] Research Group in collaboration with Macquarie University, the Australian Human Resources Institute (AHRI) and DCA.

 The results of the survey, Benchmarking Diversity and Inclusion Practices in Australia, has revealed that many Australian organisations fail to adopt “measureable goals or accountabilities” related to their diversity and inclusion policies.

 In addition to measuring D&I resources, the researchers have also looked at what it takes to deliver effective D&I initiatives and established benchmarks allowing organisations to formulate their own their D&I management strategies.